Sodium hypochlorite: Electrolysis of brine

-Both electric power and brine solution were in cheap supply at the time, and various enterprising marketers took advantage of the situation to satisfy the market's demand for sodium hypochlorite.
+Both electric power and brine solutions were in cheap supply at the time, and various enterprising marketers took advantage of the situation to satisfy the market's demand for sodium hypochlorite.
 Bottled solutions of sodium hypochlorite were sold under numerous trade names.

 Today, an improved version of this method, known as the Hooker process (named after Hooker Chemicals, acquired by Occidental Petroleum), is the only large-scale industrial method of sodium hypochlorite production.
-In the process, sodium hypochlorite (NaClO) and sodium chloride (NaCl) are formed when chlorine is passed into cold dilute sodium hydroxide solution.
+In the process, sodium hypochlorite (NaClO) and sodium chloride (NaCl) are formed when chlorine is passed into a cold dilute sodium hydroxide solution.
 The chlorine is prepared industrially by electrolysis with minimal separation between the anode and the cathode.
 The solution must be kept below 40 °C (by cooling coils) to prevent the undesired formation of sodium chlorate.

 Commercial solutions always contain significant amounts of sodium chloride (common salt) as the main by-product, as seen in the equation above.